anwesha999/ECommerceJewellery/README.md

 ## Introduction

-Its a fully functional eCommerce application using commerce.js.
+Its a fully functional eCommerce application using Commerce.js, React, Stripe.

 It uses concept of advanced React & JavaScript topics, as well as how to use Stripe for card transactions.